-The low-fat muffin represents everything that’s wrong with the “low fat is best” myth: Most fat in muffins comes from plant oils, which are rich sources of “good” fats—the unsaturated fats that are healthy for the heart.
+At the same time, the low-fat muffin masquerades as a “better-for-you” choice, yet represents everything that’s wrong with the “low fat is best” myth: Most fat in muffins comes from plant oils, which are rich sources of “good” fats—the unsaturated fats that are healthy for the heart.
 When the fat’s cut back, what’s left?
-White flour and sugar—refined carbohydrates that the body breaks down in a flash, leading to a rapid rise in blood sugar and insulin, followed by a rapid drop, and an all-too-quick return of the hunger pangs that led you to eat that muffin in the first place.
-It’s a perfect recipe for weight gain, masquerading as a “better-for-you” choice.
+White flour and usually even more sugar.
+The body breaks-down these refined carbohydrates in a flash, leading to a rapid rise in blood sugar and insulin, followed by a rapid drop, and an all-too-quick return of the hunger pangs that led you to eat that muffin in the first place.

-That’s not the only reason why low-fat muffins are a less-than-healthful option.
-Low-fat baked goods (and other low-fat processed foods) aren’t as flavorful as their full-fat counterparts, so food-makers bump up the salt.
-That’s bad for the heart—as is eating lots of white flour, sugar, and other heavily-processed carbohydrates: Diets high in refined carbohydrates seem to increase the risk of heart disease as much as, or perhaps more than, diets high in harmful saturated fat.
-(1,2)
+Low-fat baked goods (and other low-fat processed foods) also aren’t as flavorful as their full-fat counterparts, so food-makers often bump up the salt.
+That’s bad for the heart—as is eating lots of white flour, sugar, and other heavily-processed carbohydrates: Diets high in refined carbohydrates increase the risk of heart disease as much as, or perhaps more than, diets high in harmful saturated fat.
+[1,2]

-You can create more healthful versions of family-favorite muffins and baked goods in your own kitchen.
-If a recipe calls for butter, start by replacing half the butter with healthful oil, such as canola oil.
+Beyond these recipes, you can create more healthful versions of family-favorite muffins and baked goods in your own kitchen.
+If a recipe calls for butter, start by replacing half the butter with healthful oil, such as olive oil.
 Then see if you can replace half of the refined, all-purpose flour with whole grain flour.
-In the CIA test kitchens, bakers often had to tweak recipes three or four times to create moist, tender, and toothsome muffins.
+From there, you can continue to experiment with increasing the percentage of healthy oils and whole grains.

 Here are a dozen tips and test-kitchen insights that home bakers can use to build “better-for-you” muffins that taste great.